-- 0.65 and 0.75 $T_m$ samples stagnate at grain sizes consistent with the predictions of the microstructural simulation. - Sample size is too small to reach stagnant size predicted for 0.85 $T_m$ sample.
+- $0.65$ and $0.75 T_m$ samples stagnate at grain sizes consistent with the predictions of the microstructural simulation. - Sample size is too small to reach stagnation size predicted for $0.85 T_m$ sample.

 ⇒ Atomistic simulations quantitatively validate microstructural results and support the roughening stagnation model.